BlockstreamResearch/bip-frost-dkg/README.md

     seed_ = kdf(seed, setup_id, enckeys)

     # TODO Should this be signed?
 It shouldn't be necessary; Eq will cover it anyway.
-    # TODO This is not optimal.
-SecPedPop will use the enckeys as IDs but we'd prefer the hostverkeys.
     return secpedpop_round2(seed_, t, ids, enckeys)
 ```